After India, Rahul Gandhi’s website gets most visits from Saudi Arabia

 When asked that the visitors could be Indians living in Saudi Arabia, the official counters: "You mean to say that all Indians living in Saudi Arabia are Congress supporters!
 If it is not true then why don't websites of other political parties and politicians get visitors from Saudi Arabia?"

-Out of its total visitors, the Bharatiya Janata Party's website - www.bjp.org - gets 91.7% of visits from India, 1.1% from the United States of America, and 0.9% from the United Arab Emirates.
+Out of its total visitors, the Bharatiya Janata Party's (BJP) website - www.bjp.org - gets 91.7% of visits from India, 1.1% from the United States of America, and 0.9% from the United Arab Emirates.
 Similarly, Prime Minister Narendra Modi's website -www.narendramodi.in - gets 91.3% visits from India and 2.2% from the United States of America.

-The defence official also raised a question over the Congress' stand regarding Jammu and Kashmir in its election manifesto for 2019 general elections.
+The defence official also raised a question over the Congress' stand regarding J&K in its election manifesto for 2019 general elections.

 "The Congress manifesto has made all those promises in its election manifesto that, if implemented, will wash away all the counter-terrorism achievements so far.
 Who does Congress want to please?" questions the official.